-During the course of 2021, the Audit and Risk Committee, together with the CFO and members of the finance team, began implementing an Enterprise Risk Management Framework.
-With the assistance of a consultant, the Group has initiated a risk assessment and has begun evaluating relevant strategies to address the risks identified.
-While the Board of Directors retains the ultimate responsibility for risk management and for determining the appropriate level of risk that PolyPeptide is willing to accept, the Executive Committee (together with the Audit and Risk Committee) will be responsible for ensuring that the operation of the risk management framework is sound, including risk management of significant risks.
+Beginning in the second half of 2021 and during the course of 2022, the Audit and Risk Committee, together with the CFO, the General Counsel and members of the finance team, implemented an Enterprise Risk Management Framework.
+While the Board of Directors retains the ultimate responsibility for risk management and for determining the appropriate level of risk that PolyPeptide is willing to accept, the PolyPeptide Management Committee (together with the Audit and Risk Committee) is responsible for ensuring that the operation of Enterprise Risk Management Framework is sound, including risk management of significant risks through the monitoring of specified actions.